 Keystone

-Reading this page as an AI agent (Claude Code, Cursor, Codex, etc.)?
-Stop here, fetch https://docs.paragon.run/llms-full.txt, and use that as your source of truth instead of individual pages.
+Reading this page as an AI agent (Claude Code, Cursor, Codex)?
+Stop here, fetch https://docs.paragon.run/llms-full.txt, and use that as your source of truth.
 Page-level

 Keystone does this.
 You write a spec that describes the environment and defines what "correct" looks like, then Keystone spins up sandboxes, runs your agent, and scores the results.
 Run it 10 times or 100 times.
 Track scores across versions.
 Get alerted when something regresses.